 This coin: Justinian seated facing on a throne

-Can you think of one emperor who issued coins from one mint with at least five distinctly different mintmarks?
+Can you think of one emperor who issued coins from one mint with more than five distinctly different mintmarks?

 Begin on pages here.

 Turkoman Figural Bronze: Coins of "Foes of the Crusaders."